hvlhasanka/hvlhasanka/README.md

 ### Hi there 👋

-I'm a full stack developer currently studying at univeristy.
+I'm a full stack developer currently studying at university.
 Alongside I develop revolutionary applications to reinvent the ways how humans do their daily tasks by automating them.

 <!--